Raster2Seq: Polygon Sequence Generation for Floorplan Reconstruction: Additional Results

-In this section, we provide a more comprehensive comparison on the Structured3D-B, CubiCasa5K, and Raster2Graph datasets, and the zero-shot setting on the WAFFLE segmentation benchmark.
-We also report performance on the standard Structured3D density maps.
-Finally, we present a speed comparison against baselines.
+In this section, we provide comprehensive comparisons on the Structured3D-B, CubiCasa5K, and Raster2Graph datasets, as well as zero-shot evaluation on the WAFFLE segmentation benchmark.
+We also report performance on the standard Structured3D density maps, followed by an analysis of performance trade-off between our method and RoomFormer arising from the introduction of semantic labels.
+Then, we report performance of noisy density maps and speed comparison against baselines.
+Finally, we present experiments on VLM-based refinement and a downstream application to 3D floorplan reconstruction.
+Additional qualitative results on Structured3D-B, CubiCasa5K, and \change{Raster2Graph} are provided in \cref{fig:s3d_more}, \cref{fig:cubi_more}, and \cref{fig:raster2graph_more}, along with qualitative results of zero-shot WAFFLE results in \cref{fig:waffle_more} and VLM-based refinement in \cref{fig:refinement}.
+For additional visualizations, please refer to our accompanying interactive tool.